 I did not write this to bash our law enforcement community.
 I know there are many locked-on departments in our country.
 I also know that a lot of that depends on the type of environments these officers work in.
 I’m simply stating what I have experienced first hand.
 I never in my wildest dreams thought I would be dealing with a situation like that in my small world.
 The thing is it happened and it can happen anywhere.

 You have to ask yourself who do you want coming to your aid.
-You never know the level of proficiency the people that are coming to aid you are going to have.
+You never know the level of proficiency the people who are coming to aid you are going to have.
 I can tell you our country is not getting any safer.
 We have hard times ahead of us and a good majority of our first line of defense is ill- prepared, to put it mildly.

-I urge you as an individual to be your first line of defense.
+I urge you as an individual to be your first line of home defense.
 I also urge you to strive to be the type of hard target you wouldn’t want to face.

 (Image Credits: TMCNews)